 File Sharing and Storage

-Regular old Dropbox has been adopted by countless individuals who just don’t have the storage on their hard drive or the patience to continuously un-plug and re-plug a physical external device.
+Regular old Dropbox has been adopted by countless individuals who don’t have the storage on their hard drive or the patience to continuously un-plug and re-plug an external physical device.
 And why not?
 Their reputation for security is well-earned, and it’s just so darn easy to use!